Nobody is able to prevent me from getting smarter.

 Anna-Lena Marquart studied Economics at the University in Regensburg with Human Resource Management and Marketing as her major.
 Her thesis dealt with the impact of presenteeism on the business success and its negative effects on the employees’ health.
 After successfully graduating from her studies she started her career at INVENSITY.

-As Team Assistant Human Resources at the office in Munich Anna-Lena Marquart is responsible for recruiting, employer branding and employee care at INVENSITY.
+As Team Assistant Human Relations at the office in Munich Anna-Lena Marquart is responsible for recruiting, employer branding and employee care at INVENSITY.